erika-luna/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an MSc student at the Institute for Resources, Environment and Sustainability at The University and British Columbia.
+I am a Junior Policy Analyst at the International Institute for Sustainable Development, working with the State of Sustainability Initiatives.
 I have more than four years of research experience in socio-environmental systems employing various quantitative and qualitative data analysis methods.